BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/TechStarters_CTF.md

 I participated in the TechStarters CTF competition which took place on the 3rd of February 2023.
-This was a beginner level ctf actually (very beginner basic lool)
+This was a beginner level ctf actually (very beginner level lool)

 This is a writeup of the challenges I solved during the event.
 Lets jump right into it